zalando-incubator/ember-dressy-table/README.md

 ### Core Technical Concepts

 As noted by Robert Jackson in [this 2014 article](https://dockyard.com/blog/2014/06/24/introducing_ember_cli_addons), "distribution of reusable Ember.js libraries has been a pain point for quite a while.
 During application development we have frequently wished for a silver bullet for the sharing of concepts/code from one project to another."
-Ember-dynamic-table aims to address Jackson's point by offering a solution.
+Ember-dressy-table aims to address Jackson's point by offering a solution.

-Ember-dynamic-table leverages the [open/closed principle](https://en.wikipedia.org/wiki/Open/closed_principle), which reinforces that one should be able to extend the behavior of a given software entity without modifying its source code.
+Ember-dressy-table leverages the [open/closed principle](https://en.wikipedia.org/wiki/Open/closed_principle), which reinforces that one should be able to extend the behavior of a given software entity without modifying its source code.

 ### Getting Started